karokojnr/go-microservices/README.md

 # go-microservices:snowflake:

-A template for go microservices that with authentication, logging, and mailing.
+A template for go microservices with authentication, logging, and mailing.

 ## Includes configurations for:
 - [x] PostgreSQL